Ramesh-R05/cci-now-site/README.md

 ### `APP_KEY` (not used in NTL)

+Used in multi site setup to set the site to use, the correct assets and identifies the app in logs and apm.

+Example:

+- `APP_KEY=now-site npm start`

-Only used in multi site setup.
-NTL is a single site setup and APP_KEY is hard coded in start.js.
+NTL is a single site setup and APP_KEY is hard coded in start.js so is not require to be set externally.

-Required for the app to know which resources (components, styles, assets) to use in a multi site setup.

 ### `APP_DEBUG`

-Puts a try catch around the entire app, and sets winston-logger debug logging on.
-EG. `APP_DEBUG=true npm run dev`
+Sets debug mode to output extra logs.
+Also wraps the start function in a try/catch to display hidden errors.

+Example:

+- `APP_DEBUG=true yarn start` Sets winston-logger debug level logs.
+- `APP_DEBUG=silly yarn start` Sets winston-logger silly level logs.

 ### `APP_STUBBED`

 Loads data from local stubs, does not use content services.
 Use with start or dev run scripts to work locally.
-EG `APP_STUBBED=true npm run dev`.
+Automation tests use stubbed mode.

+Example:

+- `APP_STUBBED=true yarn start`

+### `APP_REGION`

+Sets the region.
+Used by config loader to load region specific config.

+Example:

+- `APP_REGION=nz yarn start` loads the NZ NTL site

 ## Run Scripts